dotnet/csharplang/proposals/caller-argument-expression.md

 - Despite being pay-for-play friendly by allowing you to specify which properties you need, it could still hurt perf significantly by allocating an array for the expressions/calling `MethodBase.GetCurrentMethod` even when the assert passes.

-- Additionally, while passing a new flag to the `CallerInfo` attribute won't be a breaking change, `Debug.Assert` won't be guaranteed to actually receive that new parameter from call sites that compiled against an old verion of the method.
+- Additionally, while passing a new flag to the `CallerInfo` attribute won't be a breaking change, `Debug.Assert` won't be guaranteed to actually receive that new parameter from call sites that compiled against an old version of the method.

 ## Unresolved questions
 [unresolved]: #unresolved-questions